-- At each postseason site, at least one individual designated by the NCAA Championship Committee will conduct BCT as the bat testing manager (most likely the NCAA representative and/or a member of the NCAA Championship Committee) according to the protocol listed in Rule 5.2 of the 2024 and 2025 NCAA Softball Rules Book. - 2.
-The bat testing appointments and location will be determined by the site representative/tournament director. - 3.
-Bats will be logged in on the NCAA-provided log sheet and tested each day before the team's competition. - 4.
-Each team must send a representative with its bats and its annotated List to witness the testing.
-This representative shall assemble the bats in order as they appear on the current List, record daily test results on the NCAA-provided bat log and take possession of the team's annotated List after it's competition by the bat testing manager. - 5.
-BCT details: The bat is tested (test 1), removed from the machine, rotated 90 degrees and then tested again (test 2).
-If after the first two tests: - The bat has two (2) pass results; the bat receives the appropriate sticker and is ready to be used in (1) competition. - (2) The bat has one (1) pass result and one (1) fail result; the bat is removed from the machine and inspected for damage.
-If damage is found, the bat will be returned to the team as noted below.
-If none is found, the bat will be inserted into the machine, tested the third and final time, and that result shall be final. - (3) The bat has two (2) fails; the bat is surrendered to the testing team and sent to the equipment consultant at the end of the round for further analysis.
+- At each postseason site, at least one individual designated by the NCAA Championship Committee will conduct BCT as the bat testing manager (most likely the NCAA site representative) according to the protocol listed in Rule 5.2 of the 2024 and 2025 NCAA Softball Rules Book. - 2.
+The bat testing appointments and location will be determined by the site representative/tournament director. - Each team must send a coach or team representative with its bats and its annotated Bat List to the testing.
+3. This representative shall assemble the bats in order as they appear on the current Bat List and take possession of the team's annotated Bat List and stickered bats after testing by the bat testing manager. - 4.
+The bat testing manager shall match each bat's model number to the annotated Bat List and may request assistance from the team representative for reminders of BCT minimums for backstop style models and/or for applying the daily sticker for bats that pass. - 5.
+BCT details: Eash bat is tested, unclamped from the machine, rotated 90 degrees and then tested again until there are two passes or two failures (whichever comes first).
+Passing bats are stickered.
+Failing bats are secured by the tournament host and will be shipped to an NCAA designee for additional testing. - 6.
+Following testing, the bat testing manager shall complete the summary box (lavender) on the first page of the team's annotated Bat List for use by the game umpires. - 7.
+On the first testing day, an administrative bat log (provided by the host tournament director) must be completed to reflect all bat models tested and their respective pass/fail status.
+The log or the team's Bat List may be used by the bat testing manager for daily testing but the two lists must match at the end of each testing period. - 8.
+All bats surrendered to the bat testing manager will not be returned to the teams while on-site.
+Please note an exception exists for damaged (e.g., cracked, dented) bats which will be marked and may be returned to the team upon their request following the team's final game of the round.

-Following testing, the bat testing manager shall complete the summary box (lavender) on the first page of the team's annotated List for use by the game umpires.

-- All bats surrendered to the bat testing manager will not be returned to the teams while on-site.
-Please note an 6. exception exists for damaged (e.g., cracked, dented) bats which will be marked and may be returned to the team upon request following the team's final game of the round. - 7.
-Following the championships, additional testing will be conducted on the bats that failed BCT.